udaysankar01/Simple-SLAM/README.md

 # Simple-SLAM

-A simple implementation of SLAM (Simultaneous Localization and Mapping) using Python.
+A simple implementation of sparse SLAM (Simultaneous Localization and Mapping) using Python.

 ## Features